Reanalysis of the top-quark pair hadroproduction and a precise determination of the top-quark pole mass at the LHC

 \section{Determination of the top-quark pole mass from the $t\bar{t}$ production cross-section at $\sqrt{S}=13$ TeV}

 The top-quark pole mass can be extracted from the comparison of the pQCD prediction of the top-quark pair production cross-section with the corresponding measurements.
 Since the precise theoretical prediction for the top-quark pair production cross-section is obtained by using the PMC, we can provide maximal constraints on the top-quark pole mass.
-A detailed extraction procedure of the top-quark pole mass from the $t\bar{t}$ production cross-section at $\sqrt{S}=7$ and $8$ TeV using the PMC has been given in Ref.\cite{Wang:2017kyd}.
-In this paper, we determine the top-quark pole mass at $\sqrt{S}=13$ TeV by following a similar procedure.

 We first parametrize the dependence of the $t\bar{t}$ production cross-section on the top-quark pole mass using the following form~\cite{Beneke:2011mq},

 where the masses are given in units of GeV, and the coefficients $c_{0,1,2,3}$ are determined from the PMC predictions for the top-quark pair cross-section over a wide range of $m_t$~\cite{Wang:2017kyd}.
 The renormalization scale uncertainty for the $t\bar{t}$ production cross-sections is eliminated using the PMC, and thus has less uncertainty compared to the conventional predictions.